PaulSec/twittor/README.md

 ```

 You're probably going to want to compile ```implant.py``` into an executable using [Pyinstaller](https://github.com/pyinstaller/pyinstaller)
-In order to remove the console when compiling with Pyinstaller, the flap ```--no-console``` will help.
+In order to remove the console when compiling with Pyinstaller, the flags ```--noconsole --onefile``` will help.
 Just saying.

 Usage
 =====